abdinajibliban/seo-refactor/README.md

 ## My Result

-I refactored the code to the best of my current ability.
-For example, when one views the title element they find a concise, descriptive title.
-This will increase Horiseon's SEO because their site now mentions their name more often.
-Search engines rank a website higher if it mentions what the searcher is searching for more frequently.
-By mentioning Horiseon's name more frequently, Horiseon's SEO will likely increase.
+I refactored the code for Horiseon.
+The codebase now follows accessiblity standards.
+The site is optimized for search engines.